Learning Effective Hydro-Phoretic Interactions in Active Matter: RESULTS

-\paragraph{Fine-grained simulations.\textemdash} Depending on the relative initial orientation of the particles $\Delta\theta = \theta_2 - \theta_1$ (Figs:~\ref{fig:ml_sch}b), we observe different types of trajectories.
+Depending on the relative initial orientation of the particles $\Delta\theta = \theta_2 - \theta_1$ (Figs:~\ref{fig:ml_sch}b), we observe different types of trajectories.
 When two particles approach each other, they experience an effective attraction (Fig.~\ref{fig:sim_sch}b) either leading to binding or to scattering (Figs.~\ref{fig:ml_sch}b).
-In the case of nonuniform mobility, their angular velocities also increase (Fig.~\ref{fig:sim_sch}c).
-For large interparticle distances (far field), the relative velocity of the particles decays approximately as $\sim 1/d$~(Fig. \ref{fig:sim_sch}b), where $ d = |\mathbf{r}_2 - \mathbf{r}_1| $, characteristic of phoretic interactions~\cite{nasouriExactPhoreticInteraction2020,SharifiMoodJFMPairInteraction2016,liebchen2019interactions}.
-For closer distances, the relative velocity increasingly depends on the relative particle orientation (Fig.~\ref{fig:sim_sch}b).
+For large interparticle distances (far field), the velocity of the particles decays approximately as $\sim 1/d$~(Fig. \ref{fig:sim_sch}b), where $ d = |\mathbf{r}_2 - \mathbf{r}_1| $, characteristic of phoretic interactions~\cite{nasouriExactPhoreticInteraction2020,SharifiMoodJFMPairInteraction2016,liebchen2019interactions}.
+In contrast, the near-field velocity exhibits a much steeper decay, scaling as $\sim 1/d^3$.
+Furthermore, at these closer distances, the relative velocity increasingly depends on the relative particle orientation (Fig.~\ref{fig:sim_sch}b).
+Specifically, for larger $\Delta\theta$, the velocities are more widely scattered in the near field (see Fig. A1 in the Appendix).

-\paragraph{Learning approach.\textemdash}
+\subsection{Learning approach}